The anti-Ramsey threshold of complete graphs: Introduction

+In~\eqref{eq:1} and in what follows, $f\ll g$ stands for $\lim_nf(n)/g(n)=0$ and $f\gg g$ stands for $g\ll f$.
+Following standard practice, we refer to any~$\hat p$ as in~\eqref{eq:1} as \textit{the} threshold function for~$\cP$ even though threshold functions are not uniquely defined.
+When $\lim_n\PP(G(n,p)\in\cP)=1$, we say that~$G(n,p)$ has~$\cP$ \textit{with high probability}.
+For notation and terminology not explicitly defined here, see~\cite{Bo98,JLR00}.

+In a major breakthrough in the area of random graphs, R\"odl and Ruci\'nski~\cite{RoRu93, RoRu95} established the threshold function for the property $G(n,p)\to(H)_r$ for any given graph~$H$, that is, the property that, for every edge-colouring of~$G(n,p)$ with at most~$r$ colours, there exists a monochromatic copy of~$H$ in~$G(n,p)$.
+Their result is in fact more refined, but it implies that, as long as~$H$ is not a star-forest, the threshold is~$n^{-1/m^{(2)}(H)}$, where $m^{(2)}(H)$ stands for the \emph{maximum $2$-density} of~$H$, given by

+(for simplicity, we suppose~$|V(H)|\geq3$ in~\eqref{eq:2}).
+Since this result was obtained, this line of research developed into a very rich area.
+We refer the reader to~\cite[Chapter~8]{JLR00} and Conlon~\cite{Co14} for an overview of this line of research.

-Given a graph $H$, we are interested in the following `anti-Ramsey' property of the random graph $G=G(n,p)$, denoted by $G\mcarrow H$: for every \textit{proper} edge-colouring of~$G$, there exists a \textit{rainbow}~$H$ in~$G$, i.e., a copy of~$H$ with no two edges of the same colour.
-The term `anti-Ramsey' is used in different contexts, but we follow the terminology used in~\cites{KoKoMo12, KoKoMo16+, NePeSkSt14,RoTu92}.
-Since the property $G(n,p)\mcarrow H$ is monotone for every fixed graph $H$, we know that it admits a threshold function~$\pmc H=\pmc H(n)$~\cite{BoTh87}.
+In this paper we study a variation of the classical Ramsey property described above.
+Given graphs~$G$ and~$H$, we denote by $G\mcarrow H$ the so-called \emph{anti-Ramsey} property of~$G$ with respect to~$H$: for every \textit{proper} edge-colouring of~$G$ there exists a \textit{rainbow copy} of~$H$ in~$G$, i.e., a copy of~$H$ where no two edges are assigned the same colour.
+Note that the property $G\mcarrow H$ is monotone in~$G$ for every fixed graph $H$, and hence it admits a threshold~\cite{BoTh87}, which we denote by $\pmc H$.